syvlo/syvlo.github.io/_pages/research.md

 ## Workshop, special sessions and tutorials

 I was involved in the organisation of:
+- Special session on *Multimodal and multitemporal data fusion for urban analysis: Methods, Applications, and Explainability* at JURSE 2025
+- PRRS workshop at ICPR 2024
+- Community contributed session on *Data-centric AI for Geosciences* at IGARSS 2024
 - Special session on *Deep learning approaches for multi-temporal and multi-modal data processing and analysis for urban areas* at JURSE 2023
 - PRRS workshop at ICPR 2022